top of page

 The balsa tree isn’t just valuable for its wood—it plays a key role in tropical ecosystems and forest restoration.
 Its rapid growth and unique properties make it both an ecological asset and a vital resource for many industries.

-• Density: Around 160 kg/m³, making it the lightest commercial hardwood.
+- **Density:** At ~160 kg/m³, it’s the lightest commercial hardwood.

 bottom of page